-After selecting the channel, choose a sigma to smooth the probability map with a Gaussian.
-The Gaussian can be anisotropic, i.e. sigmas for all dimensions can be different.
-If you do not want to smooth, just select a very small sigma (like 0.6).
+Next, you can configure your sigmas for smoothing the probability image.
 You can check the results of the smoothing operation by first activating the “Show intermediate results” checkbox and then looking at the “Smoothed input” layer:

-The “Two Thresholds” tab performs hysteresis thresholding with two thresholds: high and low.
+By selecting Hystersis in the method drop-down thresholding is performed at two levels: core, or high threshold, and final, or low threshold.
 The high threshold is applied first and the resulting objects are filtered by size.
-For the remaining objects the segmentation is then relaxed to the level of low threshold.
+These high probability areas act as seeds: For the remaining objects the segmentation is then relaxed to the level of low threshold starting from the seeds.
 The two levels of thresholding allow to separate the criteria for detection and segmentation of objects and select only objects of very high probability while better preserving their shape.
 As for the single threshold case, we provide a view on the intermediate results after the application of the high threshold, the size filter and the low threshold.
-The image below shows the results of the high (detection) threshold in multiple colors overlayed with the results of the low (segmentation) threshold in white:
+The image below shows the results of the high (detection) threshold after size filter in pink (●) overlayed on the final results of the low (segmentation) threshold multiple colors: